-If you don’t have enough money to meet payroll, then you should consider asking your friends and relatives for some extra cash or find other financial resources.
+If you don’t have enough money to meet payroll, then you should consider asking your friends and relatives for some extra cash or finding other financial resources.

 This way, you won’t have to worry about paying your bills while you look for new employees.

 Offer Your Employees Rewards